lwtnn/lwtnn/README.md

 with two text files, one to specify the variable names and another to give the input values.
 Run with no arguments to get help.

+You can also use `lwtnn-test-keras-arbitrary-net.py` to test the corresponding model saved in the Keras format.

 Recurrent Networks
 ------------------

-Currently we support LSTMs in sequential models.
+Currently we support LSTMs and GRUs in sequential models.
 The low level interface is implemented as `RecurrentStack`.
 See `lwtnn-test-rnn` for a working example.

+Again, the corresponding model in Keras can be tested with `lwtnn-test-keras-rnn.py`.

 Have problems?
 --------------